HemanthTenneti/whtr.live.github.io/README.md

 # whtr.[live](https://whtr.live)
 Simplicity meets precision with the minimalistic design of the website.
-Designed with a passion that I and my friend [Aaloke](https://github.com/AalokeCode/) share for clean aesthetics and functional elegance, this website distills the weather data into a beautifully designed and accesible minimalistic interface.
+Designed with a passion that I and my friend [Aaloke](https://github.com/AalokeCode/) share for clean aesthetics and functional elegance, this website distills the weather data into a beautifully designed and accessible minimalistic interface.
 Stripping away unnecessary complexity, it provides users with essential weather updates in a straightforward manner.

 ### Svelte + Vite